aloutfi/releaser/README.md

 This script assumes that your Github repository is using semver versioning and that your latest release version is in the format `vX.Y.Z`.
 If your repository is using a different versioning scheme, or if the latest release version is not in the expected format, this script may not work as intended.

-## License

-This script is released under the MIT License.
-See LICENSE file for details.

 ------